hungvhau/mastering-golang/README.md

 - **Recursion**: Functions that call themselves
 - **Methods**: Functions with receivers attached to types

+### 3. Loops Module
+Located in the `loops/` directory, this module covers Go's versatile for loop and control flow:

+- **Basic For Loop**: Traditional C-style loops with initialization, condition, and post statement
+- **While-Style Loops**: Using for loops without init and post statements
+- **Infinite Loops**: Creating and breaking out of endless loops
+- **Break and Continue**: Controlling loop execution flow
+- **Range Keyword**: Iterating over arrays, slices, maps, strings, and channels
+- **Nested Loops**: Working with multi-dimensional data structures
+- **Labeled Break/Continue**: Controlling outer loops from inner loops
+- **Loop Patterns**: Common patterns like filtering, transformation, and accumulation
+- **Performance Considerations**: Writing efficient loops with pre-allocation and caching

 ## Running the Examples

 ### Quick Start